 Biggest Box Office success: Aladdin (2019)

 *Ritchie’s style tends to be violent and contains rough language.

-Director’s Cut: Every once and a while, we will put together a short compilation of some of the most influential directors in film, called the Director’s Focus.
+Director’s Cut: Every once in a while, we will put together a short compilation of some of the most influential directors in film, called the Director’s Cut.
 When considering a film to watch, these suggestions might help you to choose better films.